 Build up your self-worth

 There’s no way around this one.
-Part of why you people please is because you don’t feel worthy of love yourself.
+Part of why you people please is because you don’t feel worthy of loving yourself.
 Because you don’t feel worthy, you feel you need to win it, rather than respect being something that you’re entitled to.

 Building up your self-worth is a mission on its own.
 There’s no shortcut to perceiving yourself in a better light.
 It takes time and effort.
-To get started with this journey, click on the link below and let’s get into it.

 Recognize your value